Nursing: Accelerated Direct-Entry BSN+MSN (Accelerated BSN Plus), BSN , MSN

 The Accelerated BSN Plus program can save students up to 22% of the cost of a DeSales MSN program.

 DeSales Nursing has a long history of delivering high-quality nursing education.
-That same outstanding quality remains in this accelerated degree — since 2015, our NCLEX pass rate for our Accelerated Nursing program is 99.38%!
+That same outstanding quality remains in this accelerated degree — since 2005, our average NCLEX pass rate for our Accelerated Nursing program is 97%!